sadielbartholomew/cf-plot/CONTRIBUTING.md

 Once it's filed:

-- The project team will label the issue accordingly.
+- The project team will respond to you as soon as they practicably can.
-- A team member will try to reproduce the issue with your provided steps.
-If there are no reproduction steps or no obvious way to reproduce the issue, the team will ask you for those steps and mark the issue as `needs-repro`.
-Bugs with the `needs-repro` tag will not be addressed until they are reproduced.
-- If the team is able to reproduce the issue, it will be marked `needs-fix`, as well as possibly other tags (such as `critical`), and the issue will be left to be [implemented by someone](#your-first-code-contribution).

 <!-- You might want to create an issue template for bugs and errors that can be used as a guide and that defines the structure of the information to be included.
 If you do so, reference it here in the description. -->